bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 But I'm facing a bit of an issue with the weight-to-nozzle-width ratio, so the rocket won't take off at this state."

 Adrex looked slightly confused.
-To his knowledge, a rocket flew because the powder inside burned through a small hole - called a nozzle, pushing the rocket upwards.
+To his knowledge, a rocket flew because the powder inside burned through a small hole - called a nozzle - pushing the rocket upwards.
 The more powder, the bigger the nozzle.
 The bigger the nozzle, the more could be pushed forward.